Main Content

 • Do not plan to collect a trade vehicle until you have confirmed with us that this vehicle has shipped

-• Cars can only be collected or delivered in Belfast 06:00-16:00 Monday-Friday (excluding bank holidays)
+• Cars can only be collected or delivered in Belfast 09:00-16:00 Monday-Friday (excluding bank holidays)

-• Cars can only be delivered in Liverpool 06:00-15:00 7 days a week.
+• Cars can only be delivered in Liverpool 06:00-15:00 Monday-Friday and 06:00-12:00 Saturday.
+Delivery is unavailable on a Sunday.
 Collection is available in Liverpool 24 hours a day

 • All persons delivering or collecting trade vehicles must have photo ID, high-visibility vest or jacket and a booking reference